Chloe Lukasiak Considers Returning To ‘Dance Moms’ If Abby Lee Miller Leaves

 Chloe Lukasiak and her mom Christi may consider returning to Dance Moms Season 7, if not for Abby Lee Miller.
-In a recent promo for Season 7 episode 13, the former reality stars talked about possibly coming back to the hit Lifetime series.
+In a recent promo for Season 7 Episode 13, the former reality stars talked about possibly coming back to the hit Lifetime series.

 “Anytime I think about Chloe competing, it makes me so uncomfortable.
 It was such a dark time and why would you want to go back there?” she told the cameras.